mikra01/nimbme/README.md

 ### Dependencies
 - [GNU-ARM](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
-- a terminal for uploading files (yat, realterm or something else)
+- a terminal for uploading files (CoolTerm, yat, realterm or something else)
-- usb to serial adapter [3.3V only!!!] (ftdi, CH340..)
+- usb to serial adapter [!!!
+3.3V only on the line !!!] (ftdi, CH340..)

 ### Remarks
 - tested with Nim compiler devel / GNU-ARM toolchain 13.3Rel1 with windows11 host
 - older toolchains will work but not 14.2Rel1 which is actually not investigated
-- current baudrate is fixed to 3000000 - changeable in envconfig.nim [config_uartBaudRate]
+- current baudrate is set to 3000000 / highest one for 250mHz core clock - changeable in envconfig.nim [config_uartBaudRate]

 ### Installation (raspberry pi1 or pi zero 1)
 - checkout project and compile the demo with "nim build_rp1 project.nims"
+- configure host terminal (EOL is linefeed)
 - copy kernel.img to raspberrys sd-card (consecutive builds are uploadable via terminal (Motorola SRecord format used))
 - wire gpio14 (TxD0) to adapter's rx-line
 - wire gpio15 (RxD0) to adapter's tx-line
+- Rx/Tx wires should be short as possible / the ftdi runs fine with 3000000baud (other vendors not tested)
 - wire ground (I always use pin39) to adapter ground
 - power target on
 - follow the instructions on terminal :-)

+### whats actual implemented
+- stdio is retargeted to UART
+- the demo spawns up to 10 'processes' (at the moment no posix api)
+- the complete runtime in cycles (per process) is collected (irq cycles are also collected but at the moment not related to the actual active process)
+- total ram is limited to 64kiB / shared-heap around 24kiB but you can change that in the main linker file <hal/<boardname>/<boardname>.ld>
+- process stacksize is 1kiB (adjustable in envconfig.nim)
+- race conditions are trapped and the cause is printed out to UART (same for uncaught exceptions)
+- you can do snapshots of the entire register set (cpsr/spsr not implemented)
+- in memory image uploadable (the loader is invoked if a race condition occurs or the demo is finished)
+- the ARM is configured to prevent unaligned access

+### remark on the build size and experiments
+the build size is heavily influenced which libraries and functions you are using.
+For instance printf and friends uses whooping >20kiB.
+I faced some runtime problems (spurious exceptions) with newlib-nano so it is not used.
+If you experiment keep in mind that the stack needs to be 8byte aligned in most cases.
+When you face race conditions this could be the culprit (or your stack is corrupted).
+Experimenting with SBC´s are great because your hardware is not brickable.
+Unfortunately the provided bcm2835 datasheet is everything but no datasheet (seriously).
+There are other vendors with serious documentation.
+I simply started with this target because I recently found one onto my desk and Linux was awful slow (15yrs ago)...

 ### next steps
+- GPIO handling helper (RP1)
 - more targets (Cortex-M0 planned)
 - in memory-app mode for flash targets with ram > 48kiB (compile and run your prototype in ram without flashing)
-- better GPIO handling (RP1)
 - generic driver layer
 - get ethernet running / usb gadget mode for raspberry pi zero
+- sdcard I/O
+- signal handling
 - spi and i2c examples
 - ...